Growing up in the northwest of England, I was well aware of scant timber and its use.

 Scant Timber and its Uses

-Most people misunderstand scant timber, especially those from outside the northwest of England.
+Most people misunderstand scant timber, especially those who don’t live in the northwest of England.

-Being from Salford, I’m well acquainted with the term scant timber, and I welcome this opportunity to set the record straight.
+Being from Salford, I’m well acquainted with scant timber, and I welcome this opportunity to set the record straight.

 Many think that scant is rough timber, unplaned and irregular in shape.
 On the contrary, because of its use in framing and carcassing, it’s surfaced (not planed) with a planed square edge (PSE) to provide a regular sharp-edged size.

 However, because scant timber comes from thick branches or smaller trees, you get a combination of heartwood and growth wood in each piece.
 This combination is why you find irregularities in so much scant timber.

 Scant is short for scantling, usually associated with small timber sections.
 The most common size is 75 x 50mm, which producers reduce to 69 x 44mm, ideal for internal partitioning.
 However, as sizes vary, it’s always worth checking the final measurements with your supplier.